Jack's Magazine: Description

-Jack's Magazine (also known as the Saltwater River Gunpowder Magazine) is located on the Maribyrnong River at Maribyrnong, Victoria.
-The complex opened in 1878, to provide safe storage for bonded gunpowder and explosives imported into the colony of Victoria.
-The twin bluestone vaulted buildings are concealed behind high earth mound blast walls, and a tall bluestone wall, with a canal connecting it to the river.
-It was designed by government architect, William Wardell, Inspector General, Public Works Department and built by contractor George Cornwell.
+Jack's Magazine is a virtually intact complex of 19th century, twin bluestone-vaulted and gunpowder storage buildings, that are concealed behind high earth mound blast walls, and a tall bluestone wall, with a canal connecting it to the river.
+The 6 ha site also contains tunnels, tramways, service buildings, and a loading dock.
+The twin 210 ft and 35 ft tunnels were approved in 1875, designed by government architect, William Wardell, as Inspector General of the Public Works Department, and built by contractor George Cornwell between 1876 and 1878, commissioned by the Victorian colonial government.